Martin-EvansUWA/FitnessAssessmentReportingTool/back-end/README.md

 ## BACK-END

-1. Go to the below website to obtain a random 32 Digit Hex Code:
+1. Go to the this website to obtain a random 32 Digit Hex Code:
    [Random 32 Digit Hex Code Generator](https://numbergenerator.org/random-32-digit-hex-codes-generator)

 2. Create a file with the name `.env` in the current directory (back-end).